 I left the glue to dry 24 hours before I removed the Frog tape.
 See the bottom right side?
 The board wasn't cut to the right width so wouldn't adhere to closet panel.
 Once I got the cut right (uh-hmm...thanks, Hubby) the board laid flat and I was able to get it to stick.

-Next I took some spackle (didn't have any wood putty) and filled in each seam with my fingers.
+Next I took some spackle (didn't have any wood putty and I actually liked how the white seam pop turned out) and filled in each seam with my fingers.
 You're right, it was pretty messy.
-Now I'm sure there is a better way to do this but I have found I can control the material better than with a spackle knife.
+Now I'm sure there is a better way to do this, but I have found I can control the material better than with a spackle knife.

-Once it dried I sanded it smooth and then prepared to paint the surface.
+Once it dried, I gently sanded it smooth and then prepared to paint the surface.

 At first I thought I was going to leave it natural but there were too many imperfections not to mention not all of the boards were cut vertically.
 But I wanted to show the grain somehow.
 This is when I decided to white wash the doors.

 The first coat was pretty light.
 I just kept adding and spreading the paint.
 When they say wash that's pretty much what you are doing.
-Two coats later and I was ready to attach the hardware.
+Two coats later I was satisfied with the white wash treatment.

-I found the hardware on Amazon for about $25.
+I found the hardware on Amazon for about $20.
 It's called Decorative Door Hardware Kit-Dummy Hinges Pulls Carriage Door.
-To attach first mark each hole then use a small drill bit and drill holes for the hex screws.
-Once the hex screws were placed, I then anchored them with a washer followed by the nut.
+To attach first mark each hole with a pencil.
+Then use a small drill bit and drill holes for the hex screws.
+Once the hex screws were placed, anchor them with a washer followed by the nut.
 Hubby had a hex bolt kit so I was lucky there.
 I'm imagining going to the hardware store and asking for the screws with the flat ends and circles with holes in the middle...you know, those watchamacallits.
 Oh, I need nuts too.
 Um....where are they and what size will I need.
 Thank.
 You.
 Hubby.

 The faux bypass closet doors certainly are not dull!
 While this was a multi-step, multi-day project, I couldn't be happier with the results.
 The doors are heavier and they are no longer bypass doors due to the handles.
 I'm okay with that.